Visala-P/LARA_TS/README.md

 # LARA — Learning Buddy

-This repository contains the front-end for LARA, a low-cost adaptive robotic-AI therapy system for children.
+This repository contains the front-end for LARA, a low-cost adaptive robotic therapy system for children.

 Getting started (local)